-The most accurate early maps of Cape Breton and Louisbourg are those by Nicholas Bellin, an able French engineer (author of "Le Neptune françois" and other cartographical works), under date of 1744.
+The most accurate early maps of Cape Breton and Louisbourg are those by Nicholas Bellin, an able French ongineer (anthor of "Le Neptune françois" and other cartographical works), under date of 1744.
 They are reproduced in Charlevoix's "History of New France."
 The "Nar. and Crit.
 Hist. of Am." (v.
 440) has a copy on a reduced scale of his Cape Breton map.
 Richard Gridley, who did such good work at Louisbourg in 1745, has left a plan of the city and fortifications of the fortress, which appears in the "History of the French Dominions in America," by Jefferys, London, 1760, and in his "General Topography of North America and the West Indies," London, 1768, (No. 25).
 His plan has been largely copied in works relating to Louisbourg, the "Nar. and Crit.
 Hist. of Am." (v.
 443-4) among others.
 Jefferys, in the first work, has also an elaborate map affording an excellent idea of the siege of 1758, as well as of the natural features of the port and its defences.
 The "Nar. and Crit.
 Hist. of Am." (v.
 464, 470) reproduces part of Jefferys' map of 1758, as well as Brown's plan of the siege given in his "History of

 Cape Breton."
-It also gives a part of the plate, 'plan of the attack," (v.
-471), which i in Mante'.
-"Hi tory of the Late War."
-Jefferys' plans incorrectly call "Green" also "Goat Island, whereas the latter name was algiven to the rocky islet on which the battery defending the harbour was built.
+It also gives a part of the plate, "plan of the attack," (v.
+471), which is in Mante's "History of the Late War."
+Jefferys' plans incorrectly call "Green" also "Goat Island," whereas the latter name was always given to the rocky islet on which the battery defending the harbour was built.
 Good views of the town and fortress are not in existence.
-Dr. Winzer gives three allustrations in the 'Namitive and Critical Histor." (v.
-447, 466) one of them from a painting in the posse sion of Mr. Anna H.C.
-Howard of Broodlyn, N.Y., which came to her by descent from Sir W. Pepperrell, and the two others from the coast view that accompany De Barre's hydrographic surveys.
-Those views were published in 1779, and an excellent copy of the whole work is in the Ottawa parliamentary library.
-I give a sketch of one of these drawines.
-The view is supposed to be from the northeast a ship is coming through the entrance, and the lightbour or battery is on the right.
+Dr. Winsor gives three illustrations in the "Narrative and Critical History" (v.
+447, 466) one of them from a painting in the possession of Mrs. Anna H. C. Howard, of Brooklyn, N.Y., which came to her by descent from Sir W. Pepperrell, and the two others from the coast views that accompany DesBarres' hydrographic surveys.
+These views were published in 1779, and an excellent copy of the whole work is in the Ottawa parliamentary library.
+I give a sketch of one of these drawings.
+The view is supposed to be from the northeast: a ship is coming through the entrance, and the lighthouse battery is on the right.
 It appears largely imaginary, as the fortress was not in existence when it was printed, in 1779.
-It is curious that no elaborate French views are in existence, so far as known.
+It is curious] that no elaborate "French] views are in existence, so far as known.
 None certainly in Canada.

 Nicholas Bellin's plans of Louisbourg and Quebec were frequently reproduced in England, Holland and Germany in the middle of last century.
-For instance, I have before me a sheet, 21 x 22 in., with the heading: Vorstellung einiger Gegonden und Plaetze in Nord America unter Franzoesisch und Englische Jurisdiction gehoerig zu finden bey den Homaennischen Erben in Nurnberg, A° 1756.
-It contains (1) "Plan du Port et Ville de Louisbourg dans l'Isle Royale: (2) plan de la Ville de Quebec," Both are the plans of Bellin given in Charlevoix.
+For instance, I have before me a sheet, $24 \ge 22$ in., with the heading: Vorstellung einiger Gegenden und Plaetze in Nord America unter Franzoesisch und Englische Jurisdiction gehoerig zu finden bey den Homaennischen Erben in Nurnberg, A° 1756.
+It contains (1) "Plan du Port et Ville de Louisbeurg dans PIsle Royale; (2) plan de la Ville de Quebec."
+Both are the plans of Bellin given in Charlevoix.
 The third is in English: "Plan of the town of Halifax in Nova Scotia," and is coloured like the other two.
-It is a reproduction of a "Plan des havens von Chebuctou und der stadt Halifax (Hamburgh, 1751).
+It is a reproduction of a "Plan des havens von Chebucton und der stadt Halifax (Hamburgh, 1751).
 The maps being pirated the author's name is not given in any case.